affctivai/HDGNet/README.md

 the train file is the Affectiv_AI/examples/HDGNet.py

 # reference
-if you not need to split dataset, please add "--Split=True"
+if you not need to split dataset, please add "--Split=False"

 SEED